Manasseh Sogavare: Prime minister (fourth term, 2019–2024)

 Malaita Province, however, continued to be supported by Taiwan and the United States, the latter sending US$25 million of aid to the island in 2020.
 The premier of Malaita Province, Daniel Suidani, also held an independence referendum in 2020 which the national government has dismissed as illegitimate.

 Riots broke out in November 2021 during which anti-government protesters, most of them from Malaita Province, burnt down buildings adjoining the Solomon Islands Parliament Building, while also looting Honiara's Chinatown.
 Sogavare himself resisted calls to resign, warning that the rioters would "face consequences" while also accusing them of being "politically motivated".

 Australia responded to the unrest by deploying Australian Federal Police and Australian Defence Force personnel following a request from the Sogavare government under the Australia–Solomon Islands Bilateral Security Treaty.
 Papua New Guinea and Fiji also sent peacekeepers.

 On 6 December 2021, he survived a motion of no confidence in the National Parliament.

 In 2022, Sogavare entered the Solomon Islands into a wide-ranging security pact with China.

 While the 2024 general elections were initially planned for 2023, parliament voted in 2022 to delay the elections with Sogavare claiming that the country could not afford to have an election in the same year it was hosting the Pacific Games.
 The opposition condemned the delay and accused Sogavare of a power grab.
 Ultimately, Sogavare led OUR party to win a leading fifteen seats and over 24% of the vote in the elections.
 On 29 April, Sogavare announced he would step down as OUR Party leader and not seek another term as prime minister in the 2 May parliamentary vote, which he said was a "collective decision".
 OUR Party's bloc, the Coalition of National Unity and Transformation, which also included the Kadere and People First parties, nominated Foreign Minister Jeremiah Manele for prime minister, who succeeded Sogavare as OUR Party leader.
 Manele became prime minister on 2 May, after defeating Matthew Wale in a parliamentary vote.
 Sogavare was subsequently appointed finance minister.

 Later politics

 On 28 April 2025, Sogavare resigned as finance minister, and joined an opposition coalition seeking to unseat Manele.
 Also in this group were Wale, Peter Kenilorea Jr., and Gordon Darcy Lilo.
 Manele managed to secure enough support to avoid a motion of no confidence.
 Following this, Sogavare became a backbencher (neither in government or leading the opposition) for the first time since 1997.

+On 18 March 2026, Sogavare was appointed as deputy prime minister.
+After Manele's government was ousted by a no confidence vote, Sogavare was appointed as leader of the opposition on 20 May 2026.